ofloveandhate/design-patterns-cpp/README.md

 - [Visitor], operations that can be applied to objects without changing their classes

 ### Other Languages
-In my repository you can find implementation of desgin patterns also in languages as
+In my repository you can find implementation of design patterns also in languages as

 * [Design Patterns in C++]
 * [Design Patterns in Java]